ibm-messaging/kafka-connect-mq-sink/README.md

 | JSON, may have schema  | org.apache.kafka.connect.json.JsonConverter            |
 | Binary-encoded Avro    | io.confluent.connect.avro.AvroConverter                |

-There are two message builders supplied with the connector, although you can write your own.
+There are three message builders supplied with the connector, although you can write your own.
 The basic rule is that if you're using a converter that uses a very simple schema, the default message builder is probably the best choice.
 If you're using a converter that uses richer schemas to represent complex messages, the JSON message builder is good for generating a JSON representation of the complex data.
 The following table shows some likely combinations.

 | Converter class                                        | Message builder class                                  | Outgoing MQ message    |
 | ------------------------------------------------------ | ------------------------------------------------------ | ---------------------- |